 Complaints Process

-Receiving compliments, informal feedback or formal complaints is important to ensuring good quality healthcare in our practice – helping us to find out more about what we’re getting right and what or where we can improve.
+Receiving compliments, informal feedback or formal complaints is important to ensuring good quality healthcare in our Practice – helping us to find out more about what we’re getting right and what and where we can improve.

-If you feel you do not want to contact the surgery directly, then you can contact the NHS Complaints team at:
+If you feel you do not want to contact the surgery directly, then you can contact the NHS South East Complaints Hub team on:

 If you are making a complaint please state: ‘For the attention of the complaints team’ in the subject line.